Kishore2o/TSA_EXP6/README.md

 To analyze Netflix stock prices and forecast future prices using Holt-Winters exponential smoothing.
 The goal is to predict the stock's closing prices for the next 30 business days.

 ### ALGORITHM:
-1. You import the necessary libraries
+1. Import necessary libraries like pandas, numpy, matplotlib, and ExponentialSmoothing from statsmodels.

-2. You load a CSV file containing daily sales data into a DataFrame, parse the 'date' column as datetime, and perform some initial data exploration
+2. Load the dataset and parse the 'Date' column as datetime.

-3. You group the data by date and resample it to a monthly frequency (beginning of the month
+3. Set the 'Date' column as the index of the DataFrame.

-4. You plot the time series data
+4. Convert the 'Close' column to numeric and remove rows with missing values.

-5. You import the necessary 'statsmodels' libraries for time series analysis
+5. Extract the 'Close' column for time series analysis.

-6. You decompose the time series data into its additive components and plot them:
+6. Apply the Holt-Winters exponential smoothing model with additive trend and seasonal components.

-7. You calculate the root mean squared error (RMSE) to evaluate the model's performance
+7. Fit the model to the cleaned data.

-8. You calculate the mean and standard deviation of the entire sales dataset, then fit a Holt- Winters model to the entire dataset and make future predictions
+8. Forecast the stock prices for the next 30 business days.

-9. You plot the original sales data and the predictions
+9. Plot both the historical stock data and the forecasted prices.
 ### PROGRAM:
 ```python
 import pandas as pd